 Recovery

-How long you spend in hospital afterwards varies from person to person, as the lung takes time to heal, but it is usually between 4 and 10 days.
-After the procedure, the person has one or more chest drains in place to allow air to escape until the lung heals up.
+How long you spend in hospital afterwards varies from person to person, but it is usually 4 to 10 days.
+After the procedure you will have one or more chest drains put in place to allow air to escape until the lung heals.

-For around 30 to 90 days after LVRS, you may experience some extra coughing, pain and breathlessness.
+For around 1 to 3 months after the surgery, you may experience some extra coughing, pain and breathlessness, but most people find they can breathe more easily.

 Endobronchial valves (EBV)

-Small, one-way valves are placed in your lungs to block off some of your airways.
-The valves stop air from getting to the most damaged part of your lung.
+Endobronchial valves (EBV) are another form of lung volume reduction.
+They are small, one-way valves placed in your lungs to block off the most damaged part of the lung.
 This is done using a small flexible camera (a bronchoscope).

-EBV is usually done with a general anaesthetic so that you are unaware of what is happening and comfortable during the procedure.
+EBVs are usually put in under general anaesthetic so that you are asleep during the procedure.
 Putting the valves in takes less than an hour.

 Recovery

-You’ll need to stay in hospital for two to three nights afterwards for observation.
-Once you’re home you should be fully recovered after two to three weeks.
+You’ll need to stay in hospital for 2 to 3 nights after the procedure.
+Once you’re home you should recover after 2 to 3 weeks.

 Are valves or surgery better?